 A study from Tulane University School of Medicine found that 60% of female runners stumble upon some sort of running injury because of old, worn, or improper running shoes.

-Now that you're researching women's running shoes, what else will you need?
-According to running coach and blogger at Lazy Girl Running, Laura Fountain, says you won't need much more than a comfortable t-shirt and leggings to get started.
+Now that you're researching the best running shoes for women, what else will you need?
+According to running coach and blogger at Lazy Girl Running, Laura Fountain, you won't need much more than a comfortable t-shirt and leggings to get started.

-Because we don’t want you to get hurt, we’ve spent hours testing and researching hundreds of running shoes for women.
+We’ve spent hours testing and researching hundreds of the best womens running shoes.
 The ones we found are the absolute best.
 We considered their comfort, breathability, fit, price, and style.

 Now, on to our list.

 The Altra Women’s Olympus 2 wasn’t selected as the bes t trail running shoe for nothing, the increased traction, zero drop, and eva top layer all work together to optimize comfort on any uneven, rugged terrain.

 Run slightly large, so keep that in mind when purchasing.

 The completely revamped Vibram outsole with a softer, more flexible upper dramatically enhances the traction you’ll be able to get for a comfortable wear both uphill and downhill.

 The 100% fabric and leather combination does not make these the most breathable running shoe.